 Art & Artists in the Parish

 St. Paul’s is full of artists and its property full of art.
 Among us are filmmakers, poets, actors and actresses, screenplay writers, musicians and dancers, and throughout our space is art that is meant to stimulate the senses and connect us to God.
-Download a PDF of art around the church and property: ArtAroundtheParish_PDF.
+Download a PDF of art around the church and property and take a self-guided tour: ArtAroundtheParish_PDF.